JaswanthReddyPadala/NeogCamp/LEVEL-0/week-1/project/documentation.md

 k++;
 }while(k<0)

-//This is a special type of while loop in which initially the loop will run atleast for one time even though the condition is not satisfied.
+//This is a special type of while loop in which initially the loop will run at least for one time even though the condition is not satisfied.
 //output -
 10
 ```

 #### **Functions**

-Functions were used to perform specific set of function by passing input and getting outputs from it.
+Functions were used to perform a specific set of functions by passing input and getting outputs from it.
 We can call the function multiple times with different inputs and perform the same task and get different outputs each time(different inputs).

 ```
 //defining a function